JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 to the C function.
 We use the `usePinned` extension function to temporarily pin the native memory address of the byte array.
-The C function fills in the byte array with the data.
-We use another extension function `ByteArray.stringFromUtf8()` to turn the byte array into Kotlin `String`, assuming UTF-8 encoding.
+The C function fills in the byte array with data.
+We use another extension function `ByteArray.stringFromUtf8()` to turn the byte array into a Kotlin `String`, assuming UTF-8 encoding.

 ## Fixing the Code

-We've seen all definitions and it is the time to fix the code.
+We've now seen all the definitions and it is time to fix the code.
-Let's run the `runDebugExecutableNative` Gradle task [in IDE](basic-kotlin-native-app.html#run-in-ide) or use the following command to run the code:
+Let's run the `runDebugExecutableNative` Gradle task [in the IDE](basic-kotlin-native-app.html#run-in-ide) or use the following command to run the code:
 [[include pages-includes/docs/tutorials/native/runDebugExecutableNative.md]]

-The final code in the `hello.kt` file may look like that:
+The code in the final `hello.kt` file may look like this:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>